 Dr Corinne Lennox Programme Director, MA Human Rights, School of Advanced Study, University of London This programme aims to develop students as human rights practitioners.
-It was designed by a group of activist scholars based in the Human Rights Consortium, which is part of the School of Advanced Study at the University of London.
+It was designed by a group of activist scholars based in the Human Rights Consortium, which is part of the Institute of Commonwealth Studies at the School of Advanced Study, University of London.
 This programme was launched in 2018, building on more than 20 years of experience in postgraduate human rights education.
 The teaching team wanted to make the degree accessible to students all over the world in order to enable those whose personal or professional circumstances might prevent them from studying in London to benefit from the skills development provided by the MA.
 The MA, Postgraduate Diploma (PGDip) and Postgraduate Certificate (PGCert) Human Rights prioritise the teaching and development of practical skills as well as theoretical knowledge, enabling students to directly apply their studies to their current or future human rights careers and activism.
 We draw insights and understanding from across the humanities and social sciences, resulting in a degree which is truly interdisciplinary.
 We have an exciting and varied cohort of students, drawn from a wide range of professional disciplines, regions and personal experiences.
 Some of our students already work in human rights and others are interested in transitioning to more work in this area on a professional or voluntary basis.
-We learn from each other, making for a stimulating peer-to-peer learning environment.
+We learn from each other, making for a stimulating peerto-peer learning environment.
 Read a Q&A with Dr Corinne Lennox in our online magazine, Student Insider: bit.ly/SI-Corinne-Lennox The School of Advanced Study The Human Rights programme has its foundations in the teaching and research of the Human Rights Consortium (HRC) at the School of Advanced Study, University of London.
 The HRC promotes and facilitates interdisciplinary research in human rights nationally and internationally.
 The HRC is particularly concerned with bringing together human rights scholars and practitioners, thereby enabling research to be informed by practice, and human rights practice and fieldwork to benefit from cutting-edge research.
 HRC staff are active researchers, teachers and activists, and the HRC's activities include a varied programme of events which bring together scholars, practitioners and policymakers working in the field of human rights.

 As a student of the MA, PGDip and PGCert, you will benefit from being taught by staff who are highly engaged with their subject networks and who have a high level of both academic and practice-based expertise.
 You will also be able to be part of our global community of scholars and practitioners.
-"In Canada we don't have programmes that are this specialised in human rights, so what drew me to the University of London was the specificity of what I got to study.
-I am a senior school geography teacher and I focus on human geography, which has everything to do with human rights.
-I'm able to share the knowledge from my degree with my students - they are very inquisitive and they want to know why the world works the way that it does.
-My degree helps me to explain that and to get them passionate about it.
-If you're able to learn independently, I would absolutely recommend a University of London degree - the professors are incredible."
-Stephanie Browning Canada Why study Human Rights?
+'I knew a lot more than I thought I knew, but I didn't have that vocabulary and the academic grounding to be able to express it.
+So I think it really gave me a newfound confidence in being able to speak up during meetings and contribute to research and strategy conversations.
+I moved continents, I moved jobs, I moved house, and I was able to fit studying in within all of that, which I don't think other universities really offer in the same way.'
+Philippa Stewart Graduate, MA Human Rights Philippa is a Digital Consultant for the United Nations Human Rights.
+Why study Human Rights?